 “The Big 4” are the 4 public accounting firms that account for 80 percent of all business auditing done in the United States in addition to a sizable portion of professional services relating to global finance.
 Furthermore, they offer competitive and comfortable salaries for all of their employees, including entry-level positions, making them the dream job for those pursuing accounting or finance.

-So how do you know which of the “Big 4” is right for you?
-Provided below is a breakdown of the big four firms and an average starting salary range for each of them, plus some extra information to help determine the size of your starting accounting salary.
+So how do you know which of the Big 4 accounting firms are right for you?
+Provided below is a breakdown of the big four firms and an average starting salary range for each of them, plus some extra information to help determine starting salaries and potential revenue growth.

 #1: Deloitte Salary Information

 Over the course of their existence, Deloitte absorbed a number of smaller firms.
 Consequently, these services firm acquisitions helped lead them to their success as number one of the big four accounting firms in the world.
 Deloitte, also known as Deloitte LLP or Deloitte & Touche LLP, is a very powerful international firm capable of offering a very generous salary for prospective employees.

 In order to ensure you receive the higher end of the average Deloitte employee starting salary, which is in the range of $45,000 to $60,000 annually, it’s helpful to enroll in a university program run by Deloitte.
 On the other hand, a new hire with less experience with accounting firms, or one who isn’t from an urban location like London or New York, should expect a lower salary.
 However, with yearly promotions and advanced certifications, this is sure to change over time for any competent CPA or auditor on their payroll.